 Mr Low Eng Teong, Deputy Chief Executive Director, National Arts Council (NAC) Singapore

 Professor Michael Walsh, Chair, School of Art, Design and Media (ADM), NTU

 Professor Kwok Kian Woon, Associate Provost (Student Life), President’s Office, NTU

 Mr Tay Tong, Director, Sector Development, NAC

-Dr June Yap, Director, Curatorial, Programmes and Publications, Singapore Art Museum (SAM)
+Dr June Yap, Director, Curatorial, Collections and Programmes, Singapore Art Museum (SAM)